blaix/blaix.github.com/_posts/2010-10-28-gtd-with-evernote.markdown

 you're doing right now with a clear head.
 You know that thought is somewhere safe.
 You trust your system, remember?
 You'll come back to it later.

-<span class="cough">I just realized "Do X" can be interpreted as a literal
+<p class="cough">I just realized "Do X" can be interpreted as a literal
-task if you do drugs.</span>
+task if you do drugs.</p>

 Later, when you're actually ready to Get some Things Done you can review your inbox.
 Maybe that thing wasn't really all that important and you can just